Extract Filtered Data in Excel to Another Sheet (4 Methods)

 ❾ Then in the last Input Box, insert the destination cell ranges from a different worksheet.
 Then click OK.

-After that, you will get the filtered data in your preferred cell range in another worksheet.
+After that, you will get the filtered data in your preferred cell range in the second worksheet.

 Practice Section